What we are reading this week (beginning Friday, July 8, 2022):

 To see just how wicked the leadership of Judah had become, we read the account of how King Jehoiakim, as God’s warning to him is read from a scroll prepared by Jeremiah and his faithful scribe Baruch, cut it off piece by piece as it was read to him, and threw it in the fire until the entire document was destroyed.
 (36.1-23).

 Some days, it’s hard being a prophet.
 And then, on the other days, it’s REALLY hard.
 Jeremiah had little positive to say to his people, but that is because their sin had reached the sky, and judgement was already on its way.
-So he was accused of being negative
+So Jeremiah was accused of being negative and discouraging everybody (38.4).

 The Babylonians invade in chapter 39.
 The end is upon them.